samlupton/SLAnimations/README.md

 - one `Plume.Emitter`
 - one or more `Plume.Cell` values

-The easiest way to create an emitter is with the built-in factory methods:
+To create an emitter, use the built-in factory methods:

 - `Plume.Emitter.point(birthRate:)`
 - `Plume.Emitter.line(birthRate:)`